 The Wentworth Watershed Association is made up of residents and landowners in the Lake Wentworth/Crescent Lake watershed as well as others who want to encourage the protection and preservation of the watershed’s lakes, streams, and critical habitats.

 The Association collaborates with local and state agencies in the collection and use of scientific data to support planning and implementation of stormwater mitigation efforts.
-Those activities are best exemplified by the successful pursuit of two grants totaling more $180,000 and used to develop and initiate implementation of a watershed-based management plan.
-The grants were awarded to a partnership of the Foundation, the Town of Wolfeboro, and the University of New Hampshire, by the NH Department of Environmental Services under Section 319 of the Clean Water Act.
+Those activities are best exemplified by the successful pursuit of four grants totaling more $500,000 and used to develop and initiate implementation of a watershed-based management plan.
+The grants were awarded to a partnership of the Association, the Town of Wolfeboro by the NH Department of Environmental Services under Section 319 of the Clean Water Act.

 For more information on the watershed plan, check the Watershed Plan section of this site.